 Calling All Ex-Staff

 2014 Heritage Open Day saw the inauguration of a new annual event – The Mini Staff Reunion.
 Not a reunion for small staff but an opportunity for former and a few more.. ahem.. shall we say mature? current Moseley staff to meet again and for once not in the Covered Wagon!

-In 2014 and 2015 an encouraging number of staff responded to the invitation to make use of the Heritage Day Opening and met up, enjoying a good catch up over tea and cake.
-For most it was their first opportunity to see the second restoration of the Victorian building – the transformation of the hall into the school library/learning centre and the gym into music suites/recording studios was much admired.
+In subsequent years an encouraging number of staff have responded to the invitation to make use of the Heritage Day Opening and met up, enjoying a good catch up over tea and cake.
+For many it was their first opportunity to see the second restoration of the Victorian building – the transformation of the hall into the school library/learning centre and the gym into music suites/recording studios was much admired.

-In persistent rain enough to wash out Attock Cricket Club’s League match on the school field, indefatigable enthusiasts turned up in remarkable numbers for Heritage Open Day in September when Springfield College at Moseley School opened to the public for four hours.
+Once again enthusiasts turned up in remarkable numbers for Heritage Open Day in last September when Springfield College at Moseley School opened to the public for four hours.

 More than 100 signed in, including a welcome group of current and past students and staff, and a band of Moseleians Association volunteers, among them head teacher Roger McBrien, were on hand to inform visitors of the establishment’s history and current success.

 This was backed up by displays of pictures and details tracing the functions of the building and the nature of the area over the last 160 years, when successively the site adapted from theological college to botanical gardens, hydropathic spa, military and teacher training centres, a police station and sisters of mercy home.

 The range of uses even before the school took over in 1927 – itself subject to various changes to meet education policy and local demand - proved a fascinating tale for the dozens of folk who took advantage of guided tours headed by Richard Cobb, Roger Green and Gaye Key.